 It’s often so ingrained in people’s everyday communication, they don’t even realize that it’s happening: you’re told you shouldn’t wear something because of your body type, you compare yourself to someone else’s appearance, you hear criticisms about how another person looks or make derogatory jokes based on your weight.

-Body shaming can occur towards any person, no matter how they look–too large, too slim, too dark, too pale, too curvy, too flat, too short, too hairy, too old, not enough hair, etc. It can also include criticism of facial features, certain body parts, or even physical marks.
+Body shaming can occur with any person, no matter how they look: too large, too slim, too dark, too pale, too curvy, too flat, too short, too hairy, too old, not enough hair, etc. It can also include criticism of facial features, certain body parts, or even physical marks.

 These messages support unattainable standards that promote body shame and prevent us from living happy and healthy lives.
 Body shaming happens to people of all genders, however, there is a particular profit-driven market based on female body shaming.